Bamidele Olaseni

-Bamidele Matthew Olaseni, known as Bam (born 12 January 1996) is an English-American football offensive tackle.
+Bamidele Matthew Olaseni (born 12 January 1996), known as Bam, is an English former player of American football who was an offensive tackle.
 He played college football for the Utah Utes.

 College career

 Olaseni, originally from London, England, began playing football in his homeland in the London Blitz under-19 team, a franchise whose first team participates in the British American Football Championship, and then moved to the United States in 2017, attending Garden City Community College in Garden City, Kansas, and thus going to play with the Broncbusters who play in the Kansas Jayhawk Community College Conference (KJCCC) of the National Junior College Athletic Association (NJCAA).
 In 2018, Olaseni helped the Broncbusters reach the championship final (lost against East Mississippi) and was included among the best players of the season in the entire championship (All-America Team).

 Due to his performances, Olaseni received offers from various NCAA colleges, choosing to enroll in 2019 at the University of Utah and playing with the Utes who play in the Pacific-12 Conference (Pac-12) of Division I of the Football Bowl Subdivision (FBS).
 In his first season at college he was redshirted, meaning he could train but not take part in official matches.
 He still managed to play right tackle in two games, including one as a starter, without losing his redshirt status.
 In 2020, he played on special teams in all five games of the championship, shortened by the COVID-19 pandemic.
 In 2021, he played in all 14 games of the season, 11 as a starter, as left tackle.
 The 2021 season concluded with the Utes' first Rose Bowl appearance in history, losing to Ohio State, and then Olaseni was invited to the 97th East–West Shrine Bowl, a college football all-star game.

 At the end of the season Olaseni declared himself eligible for the 2022 NFL draft.
 Olaseni was included by the NFL, together with 12 other athletes, in the International Player Pathway Program, aimed at encouraging the arrival of players of international origin in the main US professional league.